Esri/dynamic-situational-awareness-qt/docs/README.md

 - Select a feed from `Message Feeds` (for example, `Friendly Tracks - Air` or `Friendly Tracks - Land`) and apply display settings independently per feed.
 - Enable `Observations` to show historical track observations for the selected feed.
-- Observation symbol size and color can be changed, and updates are reflected immediately on the map.
+- Select a feed from `Message Feeds` (for example, `Friendly Tracks - Air` or `Friendly Tracks - Land`) and apply display settings independently per feed.
-- `Track Length Amount` controls how much recent track history is shown.
+- Check `Show observations` to show historical track observations for the selected feed.
+Change the observation symbol size and color, and see updates reflected immediately on the map.
-- Enable `Track Line` to display a line representing track movement over time, with adjustable style options.
+- Check `Show track lines` to display a line representing track movement over time, and change the track line width and color.
-- Set `Track Length Amount` to `All` to show the full available track history for the current session.
+- `Track Length` controls how much recent track history is shown.
+Tap `-` until it says `All` to show the full available track history for the current session.
 - Observation and track-line display can be shown at the same time for both `Friendly Tracks - Air` and `Friendly Tracks - Land`, while preserving independent settings per feed.

 #### Find Track